-New research measuring the changes in the heart rate (beats per minute) of candidates being interviewed for a job has revealed which questions caused them the most stress.
+New research measuring the changes in the heart rate (beats per minute) of candidates being interviewed for a job reveals which are the most intimidating job interview questions.

 For this study, over 1,300 participating interviewees were outfitted with fitness trackers to assess which common job interview questions raised their heart rate the most.
-The results revealed that being asked to perform an unexpected “quick test” of their skills or knowledge caused the greatest spike in heart rate.
+The results revealed that being asked to perform an unexpected “quick test” of their skills or knowledge caused the most significant spike in heart rate.

 When told they would have to take a test, the candidates’ average beats per minute jumped to 154 BPM from the calmer average of 80 BPM.
 Here’s a quick look at the other most intimidating job interview questions – and our top tips for how to answer them like a pro.

 The ten most intimidating job interview questions

 |We’re going to give you a quick test||154||93 percent|

 |Do you know what we do here?||130||63 percent|